fdeblasio/pokeemerald-expansion/README.md

     - Learns Dragon Claw by level up

 - Regigigas:
-    - Learns Rest, Endure, Body Slam, and Headbutt by level up
+    - Learns Rest, Endure, Headbutt, and Body Slam by level up

 - Giratina:
     - Level up learnset updated to be more consistent with Dialga and Palkia